 2nd Person -аис -аиккат

 Here's a full example of a past tense sentence:

 Нарт удæвдз фынгыл сæвæрд.

-"The Nart put the Shawm on the table.".
+"The Nart placed the Shawm on the table.".

-сæвæрдтой: The verb 'to put', in the past tense, 3rd person plural.
-Pretty straightforward again, past stem+ '-dt-' marker (to indicate past tense form), plus the 'ой' marker for 3rd person plural inflection.
+сæвæрдтой: The verb 'to put, place', in the past tense, 3rd person plural.
+Pretty straightforward again, stem+ past tense '-d-' marker, '-t-' for the transitive form, plus the 'ой' marker for 3rd person plural inflection.
 All Ossetian verbs conjugate for the six possible person-number combinations (1st, 2nd, 3rd person, singular and plural.